jun-y23/spotify-top-tracks/README.md

-# This is python script to upload popular tracks data of B'z to S3 as CSV format
+Python script to upload popular tracks data of B'z to S3 as CSV format